evolvable-by-design/evolapi/rest-api/evolutions-per-version-list.md

 - When a project is completely created, the value of `nextCreationStep` is now `null` instead of `CREATION_COMPLETED` -> Post condition change (n°16)

+## v16.0.0

+- Remove the operation to star a project (n°4)
+- Split the operation to reverse the archived state of a task to one archive and one unarchive operation (n°10)

 ### Occurences per type of change

 1. 6